David Mixner: Later life

+Mixner at the National Equality March Gathering Rally in 2009.

 Despite his long history with Bill Clinton, Mixner would not support Hillary Clinton's 2008 presidential campaign, initially endorsing John Edwards before throwing his support to Barack Obama.
 Mixner stated that his endorsement of Edwards marked the first time he would oppose the Clintons in a political election.

 In October 2008, Prime Minister Gordon Brown and his wife Sarah Brown honored Mixner with a luncheon at 10 Downing Street.
-The luncheon in Mixner's honor represented the first time a British Prime Minister honored an LGBT activist in this manner.
+The luncheon in Mixner's honor represented the first time a British Prime Minister honored an LGBTQ activist in this manner.

 Mixner was featured in Ask Not, a 2008 documentary film about the "don't ask, don't tell" policy.

 In May 2009, Mixner used his blog to call for a March on Washington to protest the LGBT community's lack of equal rights.
 Cleve Jones, spurred by Mixner's call to march, led the organizational efforts for the National Equality March, scheduled for October 10–11, 2009.
 Mixner and Jones both would be featured speakers at a rally in front of the Capitol after the March.
 Over 200,000 people marched on Washington on October 11, 2009.

-Mixner was honored by the Point Foundation (LGBT), an organization that provides college scholarships to LGBT students, with its Legend Award at the foundation's 2009 Honors Gala in New York City.
+Mixner was honored by the Point Foundation (LGBT), an organization that provides college scholarships to LGBTQ students, with its Legend Award at the foundation's 2009 Honors Gala in New York City.
 The award was presented to Mixner by Victoria Reggie Kennedy, the widow of Ted Kennedy.

 In 2011, the Theater at Dixon Place announced a one-man show starring Mixner, From the Front Porch.
 The show is a benefit for Dixon Place and the Ali Forney Center, an organization benefiting LGBT homeless youth.

 Mixner released a memoir of his time in Turkey Hollow, At Home with Myself: Stories from the Hills of Turkey Hollow, in September 2011.
 The memoir is published by Magnus Books.

+In 2019, Mixner was the recipient of the Tyler Clementi Foundation's Individual Upstander Award.